BeoSound 5c

 - Music section with your Spotify, TIDAL, Apple Music, or Plex library browsable via the arc interface

-- IR remote support - all B&O IR remotes (Beo4, BeoRemote One, Beolink 1000, etc.) working through the original hardware
+- B&O IR remotes — Beo4, BeoRemote One, Beolink 1000, BeoTime, and more, working through the original IR eye

 - News — headlines from The Guardian, browsable in the arc like everything else